Tw1ddle/Screen-Space-Ambient-Occlusion/README.md

-# Screen Space Ambient Occlusion
-WORK IN PROGRESS
+# SSAO

-Configurable screen space ambient occlusion algorithm for three.js/WebGL.
+Screen space ambient occlusion demo for three.js.
 Try it out now [in your browser](TODO).

 ## Screenshots ##